Specialist Professional Discipline Lawyers

 Our experience includes, but is not limited to, representing those being pursued for allegations such as:

 - Criminal conduct

 - Conflicts of interest

-If you are a professional facing a criminal investigation, Olliers can assist you with both the criminal investigation and the often parallel professional discipline proceedings.
-With our experience of professional disciplinary proceedings we seek to ensure that the strategy employed during the criminal stage of proceedings will not jeopardise your position at a later stage before your regulator.
+If you are also facing a criminal investigation, Olliers can assist you with both the criminal investigation and the often parallel professional discipline proceedings.
+We will always seek to ensure that the strategy agreed upon during the criminal stage of proceedings does not jeopardise your position at a later stage before your regulator.

 Our team of expert lawyers can help you with:

-- 2022 – TRA proceedings for teacher alleged to have sexually touched a work colleague at a works party not within the remit of regulated activity as a teacher
+- 2022 – TRA proceedings – represented a teacher alleged to have sexually touched a work colleague at a works party.

-- 2022 – TRA proceedings for former teacher following allegations of inappropriate relations with students
+- 2022 – TRA proceedings – advised a former teacher following allegations of inappropriate relations with students.

-- 2021 – Proceedings before the TRA in relation to teacher alleged to have formed relationship with former student
+- 2021 – Proceedings before the TRA in relation to a teacher alleged to have formed a relationship with a former student

 - 2020 – Representation of solicitor in connection with the potential criminal / regulatory issues that might arise from a misconduct complaint made against him by an employee of the firm of Solicitors of which A was an Equity Partner.

 - 2020 – Proceedings before the Medical Practitioner’s Tribunal Service (MPTS) following allegations of dishonesty